Strategies to improve sales and profitability

 If you can't grow within your original market, expanding into new markets could boost your revenue and increase the profitability of your business.
 However, you should not take the decision to expand lightly.

-Introducing a new product to market, or going into an entirely new market, both present certain risks.
+Introducing a new product to market, or going into an entirely new market, both carry certain risks.
 You will need to consider those risks carefully when determining market profitability.

 What is market profitability?